wearelighthouse/scss/README.md

 Follow these [instructions](https://packagecontrol.io/packages/SublimeLinter-contrib-sass-lint) to get setup with Sublime Text.

+#### Brackets

+The extension [Brackets Sass Lint](https://github.com/brackets-userland/brackets-sass-lint) with the [`.sass-lint.yml`](https://github.com/wearelighthouse/scss/blob/master/.sass-lint.yml) config file will lint both sass and scss within Brackets.

 ### [`scss-lint`](https://github.com/brigade/scss-lint)

 Use the following commad to install `scss-lint`:

 `gem install scss_lint`

-Once that is done you canthen lint files with the following commad:
+Once that is done you can then lint files with the following commad:

 `scss-lint path/to/your/scss/**/*.scss`